UCUgllekk/GSM_lib_based_on_STM32/README.md

 P.S GSMLib is currently outdated due to dependance project to other files which is created only in executable project in CubeIDE, but not in static library

 ## Prerequirements
-In order to compile the existing part of our project, you need to install **STM32CUBEIDE** (it is better to do it for Windows).
+In order to compile the existing part of our project, you need to install **STM32CUBEIDE** (work better with Ubuntu 22 or Windows).
 Here is the link to the site where you can find it [here](https://www.st.com/en/development-tools/stm32cubeide.html).
-You will also need a STM32f3discovery board, bread board, screen, 8 Arduino wires and mini USB.
+You will also need a STM32f3discovery board, bread board, screen, speakers, GSM A9G module, Arduino wires, micro-USB, mini-USB.

 ## Compilation
 In order to compile our project